phone_project_export

 Attacks that exploit this kind of access

 Return a tgz of the project's portable manifest (schema + auth + seed + config + generated DDL).
 Base64-encoded so it round-trips through JSON.
 Supports include_data and containerize so MCP clients can export the exact same local-first backend bundle the mobile app and CLI use.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.

 phone_project_export accepts 3 parameters: slug, containerize, include_data.
 Required: slug.
 The full parameter table on this page comes from the server's own tool schema.